 The anticipated completion date of the VIMS Study is September 2024.
-The remaining work includes expanding network flooding analyses for the remainder of Virginia's coastal area beyond the south Hampton Roads region and Planning District 8.
+The remaining work includes expanding network flooding analyses for the remainder of Virginia's coastal area beyond the south Hampton Roads (Peninsula and Southside) region, Eastern Shore, and Planning District 8.
+VIMS will also add a network flooding analysis using hospitals and emergency medical facilities as destination points.
+VIMS will continue further to incorporate new data from the network flooding analyses and other identified planning requirements into the interactive viewer.

-ANNUAL UPDATE

-Coastal Virginia Transportation Infrastructure Inundation Study

-December 2021 - December 2022 Virginia Department of Transportation
+ANNUAL UPDATE Coastal Virginia Transportation Infrastructure Inundation Study December 2022 - December 2023 Virginia Department of Transportation